+During the preparation of the revision of this manuscript, the authors used ChatGPT (OpenAI, GPT-5.5 Thinking, accessed in June 2026) for language editing, clarity improvements, and assistance in drafting and debugging the simulation code used in Examples~\ref{ex:bootstrap-diagnostic} and~\ref{ex:estimation}.
+All AI-assisted output was reviewed, checked, and edited by the authors, who take full responsibility for the final content of the manuscript.
+The simulation codes are provided in the supplementary material~\cite{mansanonline}.

-Paul Mansanarez is funded by the French Community of Belgium by means of a FRIA grant from the FNRS (Fonds National pour la Recherche Scientifique).
-Yvik Swan is funded in part by FNRS grant J.0200.24F, and is also affiliated with Vrije Universiteit Brussel, Belgium.
+\bmhead{Acknowledgements} The authors thank the anonymous referees and the Associate Editor for their careful reading and constructive comments.
+In particular, the authors are grateful to one anonymous referee for suggesting the counterexample presented in Example~\ref{ex:acounter}, which in turn motivated the diagnostic procedure proposed in Example~\ref{ex:bootstrap-diagnostic}.
+Paul Mansanarez is funded by the French Community of Belgium through a FRIA grant from the FNRS (Fonds de la Recherche Scientifique).
+Yvik Swan is funded in part by FNRS grant J.0200.24F.